Natural transformations

 Abelianization and forgetting

-For each group G the projection πG:GG/[G,G] defines a transformation from the identity functor on Grp to the abelianization-forgetful composition functor GrpAbGrp.
+For each group G the projection πG:GG/[G,G] defines a natural transformation from the identity functor on Grp to the abelianization-forgetful composition functor GrpAbGrp.
 This transformation is natural, since for every group morphism f:GH you can check that the diagram below commutes:

 Similar to the previous example, we will soon see that the abelianization and forgetful functors are an adjoint pair.